post-duif/integration-listmonk-wordpress-plugin/README.md

 ## What about privacy?
 For each user that subscribes to a mailing list, their IP address and is recorded as well as a timestamp of subscription time.
 Subscribers through the WooCommerce checkout do not have to double opt-in, but people subscribing through a form need to confirm their subscription to avoid spam.
 When people subscribe through WooCommerce checkout, their country is also saved to listmonk.

+Your listmonk API credentials are saved locally on your server and not saved anywhere externally.
+Your API password is encrypted before it is stored in the WordPress database.

 ## Suggestions and bugs
 If you encounter any bugs or if you have suggestions for improvement, please create an issue on GitHub.